munificent/journal/asset/post/2025-05-26-access-control-syntax.md

 [heterogeneous]: /2023/08/04/representing-heterogeneous-data/

 That was true until it wasn't.
-I've been beating my head against the wall around generics for.. oh God I just checked the Git history and it's three years now.
+I've been beating my head against the wall around generics for... oh God I just checked the Git history and it's three years now.
 I still don't have that pinned down.
 Parametric types are hard.

 Anyway, one of the approaches I'm exploring *does* get tangled up in modules and scoping so now I have to figure modules out.
 This post is about one little